How to Find Health Insurance: Ask These 5 Questions

 Coverage can vary, and it's important to know the specific details of different plans.

-In contrast, short-term health insurance plans—those that limit coverage to less than a year—aren't required to be as comprehensive as standard ones.
+In contrast, short-term health insurance plans—those that limit coverage to a shorter timeframe—aren't required to be as comprehensive as standard ones.
 For example, short-term plans might not cover maternity or mental health care.
 And while all standard plans must cover pre-existing conditions, short-term ones might not cover them.

 2. Will the plan cover all the medicines my doctor prescribes?

 Some may not.
-Pharmacy coverage can vary from plan to plan.
+Pharmacy coverage likely varies from plan to plan.

 3. Will I be able to keep my current doctor or hospital?